marcobattaglia/jboss-bom/jboss-javaee-6.0-with-drools/README.md

-JBoss Java EE 6 with Drools Expert
+JBoss Java EE 6 with Drools
 ==========================

 This BOM builds on the Java EE full profile BOM, adding Drools.